 On my last trip to Italy, I decided to do something different.
-I would dedicate myself to the task of learning Italian, and plan an itinerary that would take us through backroads and the lesser-known parts of Italy.
+I would dedicate myself to the task of learning Italian and plan an itinerary that would take us through backroads and the lesser-known parts to travel to in Italy.

-Here’s a quick run-down of some of the lesser-known places in Italy that we discovered bypassing the typical towns of Rome, Florence and Venice and diving straight into some of this country’s greatest gems.
+Here’s a quick run-down of some of the lesser-known places to travel to in Italy.
+We discovered bypassing the typical towns of Rome, Florence and Venice and diving straight into some of this country’s greatest gems.